Good Taste/Bad Taste

-You have an interest in photography, styling and image making
+You have a passion for fashion photography, styling and image making.

-A career in fashion photography, PR, film, TV or media appeals to you
+You want to launch a professional career in fashion photography, PR, film, TV or media.

-You want to discover and develop your own creative aesthetic and gain a deeper understanding of styling and image making
+You want to develop your creative aesthetic and gain a deeper understanding of styling and image making.

 All about the course